canyakora1/mini-aws-security-projects/aws-inspector-ec2vulns/README.md

 **6. Session Manager which is a part of Systems Manager can be used to connect to the Instance to perform any manual test as needed.**

 ## Tear-down of Resources ##
-It is advisable to tear-down any resources spawn up during the course of this tutorial to aviod any additional cost and also to bring your account to the state it was before we started deploying resources.
+It is advisable to tear-down any resource spawn up during the course of this tutorial to aviod any additional cost and also to bring your account to the state it was before we started deploying resources.

-**steps:**
+**Steps:**
 1. Delete the IAM Role created
 2. Terminate the EC2 Instances deployed
 3. Deactivate Amazon Inspector